open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Counter

-Counter instruments are used to enter changes in sums, synchronously.
-These are commonly used to monitor rates, and they are sometimes used to enter totals that rise and fall.
+Counter instruments are used to capture changes in running sums, synchronously.
+These are commonly used to monitor rates, and they are sometimes used to capture totals that rise and fall.
 An essential property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event--`Add(m)` and `Add(n)` is equivalent to `Add(m+n)`.
 This property means that Counter events can be combined inexpensively, by definition.

 Labels associated with Counter instrument events can be used to compute rates and totals from the instrument, over selected